seung-lab/cloud-volume/README.md

 # Transfer w/o Excess Memory Allocation
 vol = CloudVolume(...)
 # single core, send all of vol to destination, no painting memory
+# you can also transcode the image encoding and compression type
 vol.transfer_to('gs://bucket/dataset/layer', vol.bounds)

 # Caching, default located at $HOME/.cloudvolume/cache/$PROTOCOL/$BUCKET/$DATASET/$LAYER/$RESOLUTION